pythonicmux/multiorderAlgorithm/README.md

 elapsed delivery times, the complexity becomes max HRTT of any order*2^n = O(2^n).
 If this problem is NP-hard, which it likely is, then this is the best complexity we can get for a solution (assuming P != NP).

-## API overview
+# API

-### `MultiOrderNode` class
+## `MultiOrderNode` class

-A user creates a graph and specifies a robot's starting location and weight capacity (to fit orders in), and then the user can create a `MultiorderNode` to run the algorithm on the graph for any series of valid orders.
+A user creates a graph and specifies a robot's starting location and weight capacity (to fit orders in), and then the user can create a `MultiorderNode` to process orders for a robot travelling on this graph.

+### How it uses the algorithm

+`MultiorderNode` will have an internal list of waiting orders and planned moves for those waiting orders.
+Every time a new order comes in or the robot finishes a delivery, the node will update its planned moves to take into account the new order.

+## Input topic (from user)

+`multiorder_alg::order` is a message type with fields for the order id, starting node (the restaurant), destination node, and the weight.

+## Input topic (from robot)

+TODO

+## Output topic (to robot)

+`multiorder_alg::waypoint` is a message type that tells the robot the node to go to and the action to do (as a string).

 ### `MultiorderNode::calculateMultiorder`